 - Continues testing with the following set of input data

 Software testing tools offer special scripting functions and objects that simplify these steps.
 These objects allow testers to extract data easily from various files, database tables, and Excel worksheets.
-Organizations utilize automated tests to save their time, yet not all tests can be automated.
-However, data driven testing can come in handy where there are a number of data sets that you have to run the same tests on.
+Organizations utilize automated tests to save time, yet not all tests can be automated.
+However, data-driven testing can come in handy where there are a number of data sets that you have to run the same tests on.

 As a system or application grows in complexity, your tests will grow along with it.
 Instead of creating a mess of tests, make sure you keep things simple and managed by data-driving similar test scenarios.
-The results will be a comprehensive, and much organized test suite.
-With the right software testing tools, the data driven testing approach can save your time and money.
+The results will be a comprehensive, and much-organized test suite.
+With the right software testing tools, the data-driven testing approach can save your time and money.